bigmovers/solana-maker/README.md

 Support in running the tool is included in the price.

-Watch out for other scammers on GitHub - they either sell my outdated program which has been closed or simply selling blank files.
+Watch out for other scammers on GitHub - they either sell my outdated code which doesn't work anymore or simply selling blank files.

 **Other tools**